 I have heard from people who were disappointed because they bought “too much kalimba” for themselves – meaning they got more notes than they were prepared to deal with (often, 15 or 17 notes turns out to be too many notes for a beginner).
 For these people, I recommend they start with a 10-note instrument, as this will be easier to get your head around than the larger kalimbas.

-Similarly, when people tell me they are disappointed that their "African" kalimba doesn't play African music, I point them in the direction of the karimba (yes, with an "R" in the middle - no, I don't make these names up myself).
+Similarly, when people tell me they are disappointed that their “African” kalimba doesn’t play African music, I point them in the direction of the karimba (yes, with an “R” in the middle, and no, I don’t make these names up myself).
 And when they find that 15 or 17 notes is too many for them to deal with, I suggest they look into the Student Karimba.

-This is a great instrument for children, for overwhelmed adults, and for people who just want a taste of Africa without having to work too hard.
+This is a great instrument for children, for adults who may be overwhelmed by bigger kalimbas, and for people who just want a taste of Africa without having to work too hard.
 (Note: I LOVE to play these instruments myself, and I do perform songs on the Student Karimba.
 It is a small instrument, but it is also a real instrument.)

-I should note that even though there is fair evidence for this being the "original kalimba," essentially no group of people in Africa make, play, or sell this instrument today.
-It is like a fossil kalimba that looks back to an earlier time.
-To make the Student Karimba, I have to convert other 8- and 9- note instruments into the Student Karimba note layout and tuning.
+I should note that even though there is fair evidence for this being the “original kalimba,” essentially no group of people in Africa make, play, or sell this instrument today.
+It is like a fossil kalimba that comes from an earlier time.
+To make the Student Karimba, I convert other 8- and 9- note instruments into the Student Karimba note layout and tuning.

 When looking at images of kalimbas, remember that the tine length reflects the pitch the tine will play.
 Shorter tines play higher notes, and longer tines play lower notes.
 When you compare the two karimbas in the image above, you immediately see that the Student Karimba’s tines make the same pattern as the African-tuned Karimba’s lower row of tines.

 The African-tuned karimba, of course, plays African music.
-You can stretch it a bit and play something like Silent Night - but it is a real stretch.
-Basically, you twiddle your thumbs on the karimba, and out comes African music.
+You can stretch it a bit and play something like Silent Night – but it is a real stretch.
+African music just pours out of it – basically, you twiddle your thumbs on the karimba, and out comes African music.

-But not every tine on the African-tuned karimba is created equally.
-The shorter, upper-row notes on the African karimba were added "somewhat" recently... people probably started adding the upper-row notes many centuries ago, and they were still adding notes to the upper row as recently as 1960.
+But not every tine on the African-tuned karimba has the same provenance.
+The shorter, upper-row notes on the African karimba were added “somewhat” recently… while people probably started adding the upper-row notes many centuries ago, they were still adding notes to the upper row as recently as 1960.
 But the lower-row notes?
 Those are the ancient notes, and the old songs all start on these notes.